LSatan/SmartRC-CC1101-Driver-Lib/README.md

 "Some things are priceless - for everything else there is this donation fund"

-"Coffee makes us good partners - but it also has to be paid for"
+"Coffee is a good partner - but it also has to be paid for"

 https://www.paypal.me/LittleSatan666